Information is available from many other agencies and organizations.

 The Federation promotes the economic and social interests of woodlot licensees, private forest landowners and others involved in small-scale forest management in British Columbia.

 Non-timber forest products are defined as: "products of biological origin other then wood derived from forest, other wooded land and trees outside forests.
 They may be gathered from the wild, or produced in forest plantations, agroforestry schemes and from trees outside forests."
-Non-timber forest products (NTFPs) include forest plant and mushroom products and services.
-View this webpage for a listing of publications and related areas.
+Non-timber forest products include forest plant and mushroom products and services.

 Agriculture and Agri-Food Canada - Agroforestry